davidfowl/DocsStaging/Pipelines.md

 The above method requests at least 5 bytes from the `PipeWriter` using `GetSpan(5)` then writes the ASCII string "Hello" the `Span<byte>` returned.
 It then calls `Advance(written)` to indicate how many bytes were written.
 Flushing the `PipeWriter` will push the bytes to the underlying device.

-This method of writing will use the buffers provided by the `IBufferWriter<T>` but you can also use the [`Write`](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.buffersextensions.write?view=netstandard-2.1) extension method to copy an existing buffer to the `PipeWriter`.
-This will do the work of calling `GetSpan`/`Advance` as appropriate so there's no need to call `Advance` after writing.
+This method of writing will use the buffers provided by the `PipeWriter` but you can also use [`PipeWriter.WriteAync`](https://docs.microsoft.com/en-us/dotnet/api/system.io.pipelines.pipewriter.writeasync?view=dotnet-plat-ext-3.0)  method to copy an existing buffer to the `PipeWriter`.
+This will do the work of calling `GetSpan` and `Advance` as appropriate and will also call `PipeWriter.FlushAsync`.

 ```C#
 async Task WriteHelloAsync(PipeWriter writer)